Tee1er/boing/README.md

 #### Notes

 As of version 2.3, Service Mode is no longer a part of Boing — its reliability and ease of setup left a lot to be desired.
-Instead, we reccomend you try using one of these tools instead.
+Instead, we recommend you try using one of these tools instead.

 - [**nssm**](https://nssm.cc/download)
 <br>